erizov/Professor/semester_07/lecture_40_llm_fundamentals/retrieval_augmented_generation/univer.en.md

 ## Algorithm Definition

-Retrieval Augmented Generation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Retrieval Augmented Generation (RAG) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Retrieval Augmented Generation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Retrieval Augmented Generation (RAG) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science